tekumara/notes/vscode.md

 In vscode, when comparing changes in the git working tree to HEAD, there's no ability to compare individual lines between versions.

 IntelliJ debugger evaluates expressions inline, which is rather nice.
+Vscode will show variable values when you hover over them.

 ## Tests